 For more information about the methods and evidence sources used for these synopses please see the methods page.

-As well as those completed below, five global synopses are currently being produced on the conservation of mammals (other than bats and primates), reptiles, marine benthic species, wetlands and grasslands.
-Additional topics are also being added to the synopses on the control of invasive species and management of captive animals.
+As well as those completed below, seven global synopses are currently being produced on the conservation of terrestrial mammals (other than bats and primates), marine mammals, reptiles, terrestrial invertebrates, marine benthic invertebrates, marine fish and wetlands.
+Additional topics are also being added to the synopses on the control of invasive species.
 We are also currently updating the synopses on the conservation of birds and bats.

 Priority Knowledge Needs for Sustainable Farming Addressed - Published 2015